brian32768/twilio-weatherman/pyweatherman/README.md

 For me this means https://bellman.wildsong.biz/twilio/home/

 # Testing

+I will be setting up Travis so that the code will see some automated testing.

 Simulate sending the request that Twilio sends to your server.
 Use something like this: